aerospike/aerospike-client-python/doc/client.rst

         :return: A reference to the batch_records argument of type :class:`BatchRecords <aerospike_helpers.batch.records>`.

-        :raises: A subclass of :exc:`~aerospike.exception.AerospikeError`.
+        :raises: A subclass of :exc:`~aerospike.exception.AerospikeError` when the Python client-layer code returns an error, such as a connection error or parameter error.
+If the underlying C client throws an error, it will be returned in the return value as :py:attr:`BatchRecords.batch_records.result`.

         .. include:: examples/batch_write.py
             :code: python